DAFB ALS class 20E goes virtual

 |0

-This work, DAFB ALS class 20E goes virtual [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DAFB ALS class 20E goes virtual, by SrA Christopher Quail, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT